murilobellatini/ifood-data-architect-test/README.md

 # iFood Data Architect Test

-This is my solution to the [iFood Data Architect Test](https://github.com/ifood/ifood-data-architect-test)
+This is my solution for this [test](https://github.com/ifood/ifood-data-architect-test)

 > Work in progress!
 Solution not ready yet...